nanocosmos/documentation-net/docs/cloud/analytics-api-documentation.md

 3. Take this time range and check if a certain country is responsible for the drop:<br/> `/api/v2/playback/start/success/ratio/world?from=2024-04-10T19%3A00&to=2024-04-10T21%3A00`
 4. Found some countries with quite **low SPSR** but for the most, the playback start count / proportion is not quite high, compared to the playback start count of all countries, so they affect the **average SPSR** not significantly
-5. To get a better view of the data repeat the request with the added URL parameter &format=csv
+5. To get a better view of the data repeat the request with the added URL parameter `&format=csv`
-6. The obtained .csv file can be used in Excel to obtain a compact table which offers the option of quick sorting of the countries (for example for playback starts)
+6. The generated .csv file can be used in Excel to obtain a compact table which offers the option of quick sorting of the countries (for example for playback starts)
-7. Brazil shows a **inconspicuous SPSR**, so the customer assertion can't be confirmed, maybe they refer rather to errors after the 30 seconds after playback start, which is not considered in the SPRS metrics
+7. Brazil shows a **inconspicuous SPSR**, means the customer assertion can't be confirmed, maybe they refer rather to errors after the 30 seconds after playback start, which is not considered in the SPRS metrics
-8. To get an idea why the SPRS is low for time range breakdown the data for a country with both qualities low SPRS and a fairly high count of playback starts / proportion: in this case for example Armenia
+8. To get an idea why the SPRS is low for the selected time range, breakdown the data for a country with both qualities low SPRS and a fairly high count of playback starts / proportion: in this case for example Brazil
 9. Get the IP breakdown of the error codes for Armenia:<br/>
-`/api/v2/playback/start/errors/countries/ip?from=2024-04-10T19%3A00&to=2024-04-10T21%3A00&countries=AM`
+`/api/v2/playback/start/errors/countries/ip?from=2024-04-10T19%3A00&to=2024-04-10T21%3A00&countries=BR`
 10. The response exhibits that almost all errors were generated by one IP, which means it is **not a general problem**

 ### Filtering